 1400 S. Lake Shore Drive,

 Chicago, IL 60605

-Discussion with Alan Teller and Jerri Zbiral following the film.
+A discussion with Alan Teller and Jerri Zbiral follows the film.
 Moderated by Susan Aurinko.

 An estate-sale find of a shoebox filled with old photographs and negatives made in India in 1945 leads a Chicago couple halfway around the world.
 As they “follow the box” to try and unravel the mystery behind who took these compelling photos and for what purpose, they gather together contemporary Indian artists who each draw inspiration from these images and create new artworks in response.
 The resulting film is a cross-cultural exploration of the power of art to reveal our different cultures and our selves over time and space.
 Recently screened at the New York Indian Film Festival.